openservicemesh/osm/README.md

 ## Demo and Examples

-The [automated demo](demo/README.md) shows how OSM can manage, secure and provide observability for microservice environments.
+The [automated demo](demo/README.md) is a set of scripts anyone can run and shows how OSM can manage, secure and provide observability for microservice environments.

 To explore the same demo step by step, see the [example usage guide](/docs/example/README.md).